sekops-ch/k8s-mediamanager/README.md

 - [Plex Media Server](https://www.plex.tv/ "Plex Media Server") - A complete and fully funtional mediaserver that allows you to render in a webUI your movies, TV Series, podcasts, video streams.

+- [Tautulli](https://github.com/Tautulli/Tautulli "Tautulli") - A Python based monitoring and tracking tool for Plex Media Server.
+Mounted as sidecar container to plex.

 - [Sonarr](https://sonarr.tv/ "Sonarr") - A TV series and show tracker, that allows the integration with download managers for searching and retrieving TV Series, organizing them, schedule notifications when an episode comes up and much more.